rose-lukas/Rose/README.md

 - 🌱 Currently learning: Mission-Critical Systems, Network Security, Digital Systems Engineering.
 - 👔 I am always looking for internship opportunities as well as collaborations with other developers.
 - ✔️ 2022 Goals: Dive further into node.JS, Angular, and Software Security Tools!
-- ⛰️ Fun fact: I come from a German background and I love Fishing and Snowboarding!
+- ⛰️ Fun fact: I enjoy Fishing and Snowboarding!

 ### Connect with me: